Peaceful Evolution theory: Perceptions in China

+Like many others in China's leadership, Xi Jinping believes that peaceful evolution contributed to the disintegration of the Soviet Union, as well as colour revolutions in post-Soviet Eurasia, the Middle East, and Africa.

 Other contexts

 The term Peaceful Evolution has been used in the context of China and modernization outside the sphere of international relations.
 Scholars of China's media environment have used it to refer to the marketization of the press in China, where state control by the CCP lessens while the forces of commercialization take hold—though whether the media sphere in China has really evolved along such lines is disputed.